mchendrickson/doodleTrainer/README.md

-# ToontownRewritten Doodle Trainer V5
+# Toontown Rewritten Doodle Trainer v5.0

 This is a tool for using the speed chat UI in ToonTown to say tricks for your doodle to perform.
 This was made for educational purposes only.